rflores-lendedu/maps/README.md

 ## How-To

 #### Step-by-step
 a.
-Create a full html file in web storm
+Create a full html file in web storm - blank will work for now...
 1. Open [this Example State HTML file](/example-state.html)
     1. copy all information into your full html file in web storm
 2. Open your excel file